-There can’t be many films which spell the lead actress’s name wrong in the credits (“Katherine” for “Katharine” Hepburn), though otherwise this is a film of high production quality, even if the sharp camera cuts within scenes do sometimes jar to an eye used to modern editing.
+There can’t be many films which spell the lead actress’s name wrong in the credits (“Katherine” for “Katharine” Hepburn).
+Otherwise, though, this is a film of high production quality, even if the sharp camera cuts within scenes do sometimes jar to an eye used to modern editing.

-Although the script is heavily laden with references to 1940s American politics, this is done mostly in the form of passing references to names such as Truman, Roosevelt and Taft.
+The script is heavily laden with references to 1940s American politics.
+But this is done mostly in the form of passing references to names such as Truman, Roosevelt and Taft.
 If you don’t recognise all the names, it doesn’t hinder understanding the meaning.

 The quick-fire dialogue and political rhetoric still sparkle today, particularly the exchanges over extending health care to all Americans – which could be uttered by an American politician on the stump tomorrow.

-All in all, an enjoyable 110 minutes, particularly as the plot manages to speed along at quite a pace without the direction ever being too predictable – most notably when there is an interlude for aeroplane acrobatics, dramatically shot.
+All in all, an enjoyable 110 minutes.
+Especially as the plot manages to speed along at quite a pace without the direction ever being too predictable – most notably when there is an interlude for aeroplane acrobatics, dramatically shot.